Young Concert Artists

-Applicants must submit scores and recordings of three original compositions, along with a completed application form, a résumé or bio, a letter of recommendation, and a $75 application fee payment.]
+Applicants must submit scores and recordings of three original compositions, along with a completed application form, a résumé or bio, two letters of recommendation, and an $85 application fee.

 Applications are reviewed by a panel comprised of distinguished proponents of contemporary music, including YCA alumni, professional musicians, and composers.
 Two or three finalists are selected.
 The winner is then chosen by a current YCA artist, who will premiere the composer’s first YCA commission the following season.

 The new Composer-in-Residence receives two $5,000 commissions from YCA.
 The works are written for and premiered by a YCA artist in the Young Concert Artists Series in New York and in Washington, DC, and also performed on the artist’s concert tours.
 Thus, the composers have their music performed by remarkable interpreters with whom they work directly, and are assured premieres in prestigious venues.
 In conjunction with performances of these commissioned works, YCA arranges interviews, pre-concert lectures and other publicity to help advance the composer’s career and the public’s appreciation of contemporary music.

-The most unique component of YCA’s Composer Program is that each composer joins the YCA roster and is provided with a three-year comprehensive management contract.
+The most unique component of YCA’s Composer Program is that each composer joins the YCA roster and is provided with a minimum three-year comprehensive management contract.
 YCA’s managers promote each composer’s career and develop opportunities for performances of existing works, new commissions, as well as residency programs with orchestras and new music institutions nationwide.